arnt/jmapaccess/draft-ietf-extra-jmapaccess.md

 S: * OK [CAPABILITY IMAP4rev2] example2<br>
 C: 2 LOGIN "arnt" "trondheim"

-The server sees that the password is correct, knows that it and its JMAP alter ego the same password database, and issues JMAPACCESS response code:
+The server sees that the password is accepted, knows that it and its JMAP alter ego the same password database, and issues a JMAPACCESS response code:

+S: * OK [JMAPACCESS "https://example.com/.s/[jmap]"] For JMAP access
-S: 2 OK [JMAPACCESS "https://example.com/.s/[jmap]"] done
+S: 2 OK done

 The URL is quoted since the ] character must be quoted.
 The URL uses the same quoting rules as most other IMAP strings.